lucianoratamero/lucianoratamero.github.io/README.md

 ## Production mode and deployment

-To start a production version of your app, run `npm run build && npm start`.
-This will disable live reloading, and activate the appropriate bundler plugins.
+To deploy this app to github pages, set up your `[yourusername].github.io` repository, push this source code to the `src` branch and run `npm run deploy`.
+It will export all pages via SSG, then push it to the `main|master` branch of your repo.
+That will make your site available on the `[yourusername].github.io` URL.

-You can deploy your application to any environment that supports Node 10 or above.
+You can also deploy your application to any environment that supports Node 10 or above.
 As an example, to deploy to [Vercel Now](https://vercel.com) when using `sapper export`, run these commands:

 ```bash
 npm install -g vercel